 For the scoop on both what makes international crewing painful and what makes it easier, we picked Crew Connection’s Project Owners’ brains.
 Our Project Owners have daily contact with both crews and clients looking for crewing services.
 Together, they’ve had their hands in shoots from Texas to Taiwan.
 Here are five considerations that can make hiring an international crew a pain along with three tips to make the whole thing that much easier.

 Five factors that can make hiring an international crew painful:

-- Time zone differences: Anytime you work with someone in a different timezone, communication takes a little extra effort.
+- Time zone differences: Anytime you work with someone at a different timezone, communication takes a little extra effort.
 Internationally, that effort can become Herculean.
 You may be on the exact opposite end of the clock as those you’re working with and still need to be available for meetings or damage control.
 Odd hours and late-night or early-morning emails are a given.
 Time differences can even affect post-production.
-Shipping files on drives is still the most reliable form of transferring footage, but leaves plenty of room for error in other ways.
+Shipping files on drives are still the most reliable form of transferring footage but leaves plenty of room for error in other ways.

 - Local laws and regulations: Different countries have different rules so what is a no-brainer in one place may be a no-go in another.
 Crews don’t want to adopt the responsibility of making sure what you’re asking them to do is in line with local rules.
 It’s still your job to talk to make sure you’re covered.

 - Vetting: Anyone can pick up a camera and point it at a scene, but we all know it takes a different level of skill to make sure it’s something you are comfortable representing you and your brand.
 Demo reels and work examples, which are crucial to your ability to judge the quality, may not be as easy to find on some international crews.